tarampampam/webhook-tester/README.md

   <img src="https://github.com/user-attachments/assets/26e56d78-8a10-4883-9052-d18047206fda" alt="screencast" />
 </p>

+> [!TIP]
+> The demo is available at [wh.tarampamp.am](https://wh.tarampamp.am/).
+Please note that it is quite limited, does
+> not persist data, and may be unavailable at times, but feel free to give it a try.

 Built with Go for high performance, this application includes a lightweight UI (written in `ReactJS`) that’s compiled into the binary, so no additional assets are required.
 WebSocket support provides real-time webhook notifications in the UI - no need for third-party solutions like `pusher.com`!